Wolf Hollow (novel): Plot summary

 Annabelle tells her father what little she saw, and he tries to determine who might have thrown the rock.
 Betty blames Toby, but Betty herself seems like the prime suspect the more Annabelle investigates.
 She further mistrusts Betty when Annabelle and her brothers find a sharp wire strung across the path they take home from school.

-Annabelle finally tells her parents about Betty’s bullying.
+Annabelle finally tells her parents about Betty's bullying.
 They take Annabelle to the Glengarrys so they can all talk to the grandparents.
 Betty denies everything Annabelle says and accuses Toby again.

 Annabelle knows the police intend to question Toby.
 She goes to his smokehouse and tells him he needs to come with her right away.
-She hides him in the loft of her family’s barn, and she brings him food and clothing.
+She hides him in the loft of her family's barn, and she brings him a book and some coffee.
 She even cuts his hair and beard until he is unrecognizable.

-Toby opens up to Annabelle about the horrors he’s seen in war.
-He also tells her about a photograph he took the day Mr. Ansel was hit by a rock.
-Toby saw Betty throw it, but he hadn’t quite managed to catch the crime on camera.
+Toby opens up to Annabelle about the horrors he's seen in war.
+He also tells her about a photograph he took the day Ruth was hit by a rock.
+Toby saw Betty throw it, but he hadn't quite managed to catch the crime on camera.

 Betty goes missing, and the search for Toby intensifies.
 Annabelle knows Toby has been in the barn and couldn’t have taken Betty.
-Annabelle finally realizes Betty may have fallen into an old ground well near Toby’s smokehouse.
+Annabelle finally realizes Betty may have fallen into an old ground well near Toby's smokehouse.
 She leads police and searchers to the well.
 She also urges Toby, who looks like a stranger, to show up and rescue Betty.

 Toby volunteers to go into the well, where he finds a badly injured Betty and pulls her out.
-She has been hanging suspended in the cold for several days and ultimately doesn’t survive.
+She has been hanging suspended in the cold for several days and ultimately doesn't survive.
 Even to her death, she blames Toby for the ways she has hurt others.

-Annabelle’s mother recognizes the stranger as Toby.
-She and Annabelle’s father try to help him, but the police are closing in to capture him.
+Annabelle's mother recognizes the stranger as Toby.
+She and Annabelle's father try to help him, but the police are closing in to capture him.
 Toby finally decides the only way to keep Annabelle and her family safe is to flee.
 He later dies at the hands of law enforcement officers who were tracking him.
-Annabelle’s parents pay for Toby’s funeral and burial.
+Annabelle's parents pay for Toby's funeral and burial.